on the cheap and sleazy side (www.cheapandsleazy.net)

 My experience as a newcomer to the Lightspeed

 After reading dramatic horror stories of setting up the configurations I was apprehensive, but excited.
 While it seemed a little overwhelming on day one, it wasn't as bad as the stories.
 My tran rate out of the box with the default configuration was 13 percent.
 That is normal since we all write differently.
 I wrote some practice material and it was very easy to recognize the most obvious changes in sensitivity that needed to be made for my personal writing style.
 The user interface is very easy to understand and use and changes are very easily made.
 Within a day I had it down to 8 percent.
-I felt good enough to take the silicone overlay LS into a trial that same day.
+I felt good enough to take the silicon overlay LS into a trial that same day.

 Initially the ridges that are on the keys to assist with finger placement threw me off and I whined about it.
 It was simply a lot to absorb all at once.
 After a week I found that the ridges aren't too bad.
 If they were a little smaller it would be nice.
 I understand in the next version they will be smaller by popular demand.
 If you are a pounder or are used to key tops on your writer you will acclimate much faster than I did and likely love it right out of the box.
-My biggest issue with this was the feel of the silicone.
+My biggest issue with this was the feel of the silicon.
 That really is not an LS problem, but my personal problem.
 My best friend got one the same day I did and loves the feel and would never trade it.

 As I debated the whole situation of the feel I decided to buy a refurbished LS with the old style of smooth, hard keys.

 I figured I could use it as my back up writer.
-When it arrived I loved the feel and within seconds I knew I would return the silicone overlay model.
+When it arrived I loved the feel and within seconds I knew I would return the silicon overlay model.
 There was no problem with how it functioned and it worked the way it was supposed to, I just like the feel of the keys on the older one better.
-I am one of those people that just can't write with key tops and that's what the silicone felt like to me.
+I am one of those people that just can't write with key tops and that's what the silicon felt like to me.

-With the refurbished LS, as with the silicone model, as each day progressed I would go home and make a change here and there and by the end of the first week I was down to a manageable 4 percent.
+With the refurbished LS, as with the silicon model, as each day progressed I would go home and make a change here and there and by the end of the first week I was down to a manageable 4 percent.
 Although that doesn't sound wonderful to some of you, you have to consider the following: The touch takes getting used to.
 Finger placement and touch in the first week are going to throw you off because we are so used to writing a certain way and this is very different.
 It will get better as you get comfortable with it.
 Tweaking the keys is an ongoing work in progress for me.